Lupetti-Lorenzo/express-openapi-auth-template/README.md

 ### `npm start -- --env="name of env file" (default is production).`

 Run production build with a different env file.

+## 🙌 Contributing

+Contributions are welcome!
+If you have ideas, feedback, or want to report a bug, please open a [GitHub issue](https://github.com/Lupetti-Lorenzo/express-openapi-auth-ts/issues).

+## 🙏 About

+This project was created with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).

-## Additional Notes
+## 📄 License

-- If `npm run dev` gives you issues with bcrypt on MacOS you may need to run: `npm rebuild bcrypt --build-from-source`.
+This project is licensed under the [MIT License](LICENSE).